-This page is devoted to my experiences as a new freelance writer and the articles I’ve written on this topic.
+This page is dedicated to my experiences as a new freelance writer and proofreader.

 Publishing your work